 t = 5L/R → I = 99.3%, V = 0.7%

 Note the relation of the definition of inductance to that of capacitance; and the relationship between the time characteristics.
-Inductors behave in a manner conceptually opposite to capacitors, permitting low-frequency or static currents to flow almost freely, but creating a significant, current-dependent voltage drop at high frequencies (a low-pass filter), as all the energy is constantly consumed on reversing the magnetic field.
+Inductors behave in a manner conceptually opposite to capacitors, permitting low-frequency or static currents to flow almost freely (after a brief ramp-up period), but creating a significant, current-dependent voltage drop at high frequencies (a low-pass filter), as all the energy is constantly consumed on reversing the magnetic field.
 Combining the two in clever ways is also a convenient way to build oscillators; more about this soon.

 XC = -1 / (2πfC)